 Two of the most favorite dog breeds!

 What do you get when you cross a Black Labrador Retriever with a German Rottweiler?
 A Labrador Rottweiler mix aka a Labrottie.

 Both of the Labrador Retriever and the Rottweiler are in high demand!
-Both of them have a large amount of loyalty, lovability, playfulness, and in the case for the Rottweiler, their capability to be an excellent watchdog/guard dog.
+Both of them have a large amount of loyalty, lovability, playfulness, and in the case of the Rottweiler.
+They have the capability to be an excellent watchdog/guard dog.
 (Side note here, we have the best guard dog article here as well if you interested in it.)

 Where did the Labrador Retriever come from?

 - Temperament – Playful, loyal, even-tempered, outgoing, agile, trusting, gentle, smart, & kin

 - Shedding – Sheds heavily during Spring and Fall

 The Labrador Retriever birthplace is Canada, they were bred to help the fishermen and hunters retrieve there catches.
 The breeder needed the Labrador to love jumping into the water and retrieve the days catch no matter the tempter.
 They also needed the dog to be very soft in the mouth in order to not make the catch unsellable.